AliceWonderMiscreations/PluggableUnplugged/README.md

 2. You have no idea whether or not they are logging the salts that are generated.

-It may be paranoid, but why trust an unknown when you generate the salts in a way that you can inspect and know for sure are not logged by a third party?
+It may be paranoid, but why trust an unknown when you can generate the salts in a way that you can inspect and know for sure are not logged by a third party?

 In the `bin/` directory of this plugin is a PHP shell script called [`mksalts.php`](bin/mksalts.php) that you can inspect to make sure it does the